enricocid/VectorifyDaHome/privacy_policy.md

 ### Links To Other Sites

-Vectorify da home! contains a link to the app's GitHub page, i.e. the source code which is fully accessible.
+Vectorify da home! contains a link to the present privacy policy.

 ### Changes To This Privacy Policy